david-walters/Milestone-1-Code-Institute/README.md

 I wanted the home page to be very simple and welcoming — a clear display of the header containing a logo and nav items, image of me, and a welcome message.
 That's basically what first appears upon the initial screen load.

 Scrolling slightly down, A heading titled "Ambition" briefly explaining my desire to be a web developer, which then descends into three smaller headings; 'Discover more about me', 'Interested in reaching out?', and 'Review my projects'.
-These are each accomponied by a small paragraph respective to the heading to prompt the user to click the red button beneath each paragraph which takes the user to the relevant page.
+These are each accompanied by a small paragraph respective to the heading to prompt the user to click the red button beneath each paragraph which takes the user to the relevant page.

 The home page serves as an introduction to myself with some prompts to navigate through the rest of the project.